ObaidUr-Rahmaan/template-browser-bot-api/README.md

 # Template Browser Automation Agent

-A template browser automation service built with Express.js and Stagehand.
+A template browser automation service built with ExpressJS and Stagehand.

 Create your own browser agent to crawl the web, extract data, and perform actions on your behalf.